jbcodeforce/big-data-tenant-analytics/docs/design.md

 This section addresses major architecture decisions and design choices:

+* Real-time streaming and analytics
+* API gateway and ML predictive scoring.
+* Business intelligence on data at rest.

 ## Component view

 As presented in the introduction we have the following components in scope for this demonstration: